EventStore/documentation/docs/tutorials/HTTP_Connector.md

 Transfer-Encoding: chunked
 ```

-### Step 5: Add events in EventStoreDB
+### Step 5: Add events in KurrentDB

-You will now add events to EventStoreDB and transmit them to the endpoint through the HTTP Sink connector.
+You will now add events to KurrentDB and transmit them to the endpoint through the HTTP Sink connector.

-**5.1:** Navigate to the EventStoreDB UI (located at http://localhost:2113).
+**5.1:** Navigate to the KurrentDB UI (located at http://localhost:2113).

 **5.2:** Click on **Stream Browser** → **Add Event**.